-The below table provides each of the Knowledge, Skills and Behaviours (KSBs) of the Standard with the assessment method viewed as most appropriate to use.
+The below table provides each of the Knowledge, Skills and Behaviours (KSBs) of the Standard with the assessment method to be used.
 For each of the KSBs, grading criteria are provided for Fail, Pass and Distinction.
 Each grading criterion is a minimum and additional performance areas, in line with the KSBs and expectations set out below, can contribute to the overall grade for each Assessment Method.
 The End Point Assessment is a holistic assessment and the KSBs can be indirectly assessed, i.e. demonstrating an assumed level of knowledge, exhibited skill or demonstrated behaviour, if it can be evidenced that the completion of a task or result achieved will have required this.

-Knowledge, Skills and Behaviour assessed Description Assessment method (Knowledge Test, Project Presentation or Portfolio Interview) Fail: below <60% Pass: between 60-79% Distinction: above 79%> Skills What is required (advancing key skills to support progression to management) IT Skilled in the use of multiple IT packages and systems relevant to the organisation in order to: write letters or emails, create proposals, perform financial processes, record and analyse data.
+Knowledge, Skills and Behaviour assessed Description Assessment method (Knowledge Test, Project Presentation or Portfolio Interview) Fail: Apprentice does not meet the pass criteria Pass: Apprentice meets all of the below pass criteria Distinction: Apprentice meets all of the pass criteria and all of the below distintion criteria Skills What is required (advancing key skills to support progression to management) TT Skilled in the use of multiple IT packages and systems relevant to the organisation in order to: write letters or emails, create proposals, perform financial processes, record and analyse data.
 Examples include MS Office or equivalent packages.
 Able to choose the most appropriate IT solution to suit the business problem.
 Able to update and review databases, record information and produce data analysis where required.
-Portfolio interview / Project presentation Has not demonstrated they can use IT packages Unable to provide quality examples of when they have used IT packages without mistakes Demonstrates they can use IT packages, specifically to write letters or emails, and to record and analyse information Able to perform tasks relevant to their role using IT packages without supervision Consistently demonstrates they can use IT packages and can provide varied, quality examples Able to perform tasks relevant to their role using IT packages and can coach others in using IT
+Portfolio interview or Project presentation Has not demonstrated they can use IT packages Unable to provide quality examples of when they have used IT packages without mistakes Demonstrates they can use IT packages, specifically to write letters or emails, and to record and analyse information Able to perform tasks relevant to their role using IT packages without supervision Consistently demonstrates they can use IT packages and can provide varied, quality examples Able to perform tasks relevant to their role using IT packages and can coach others in using IT